Hypoxia (medicine): Hypoxemic hypoxia

 This refers specifically to hypoxic states where the arterial content of oxygen is insufficient.
 This can be caused by alterations in respiratory drive, such as in respiratory alkalosis, physiological or pathological shunting of blood, diseases interfering in lung function resulting in a ventilation-perfusion mismatch, such as a pulmonary embolus, or alterations in the partial pressure of oxygen in the environment or lung alveoli, such as may occur at altitude or when diving.

-Common disorders that can cause respiratory disfunction include trauma to the head and spinal cord, nontraumatic acute myelopathies, demyelinating disorders, stroke, Guillain–Barré syndrome, and myasthenia gravis.
+Common disorders that can cause respiratory dysfunction include trauma to the head and spinal cord, nontraumatic acute myelopathies, demyelinating disorders, stroke, Guillain–Barré syndrome, and myasthenia gravis.
 These dysfunctions may necessitate mechanical ventilation.
-Some chronic neuromuscular disorders such as motor neuron disease and muscular dystrophy may require ventilatory support in advanced stages.
+Some chronic neuromuscular disorders, such as motor neuron disease and muscular dystrophy, may require ventilatory support in advanced stages.

 Carbon monoxide poisoning

 Carbon monoxide competes with oxygen for binding sites on hemoglobin molecules.
 As carbon monoxide binds with hemoglobin hundreds of times tighter than oxygen, it can prevent the carriage of oxygen.

 Carbon monoxide poisoning can occur acutely, as with smoke intoxication, or over a period of time, as with cigarette smoking.
 Due to physiological processes, carbon monoxide is maintained at a resting level of 4–6 ppm.
 This is increased in urban areas (7–13 ppm) and in smokers (20–40 ppm).
 A carbon monoxide level of 40 ppm is equivalent to a reduction in hemoglobin levels of 10 g/L.

-Carbon monoxie has a second toxic effect, namely removing the allosteric shift of the oxygen dissociation curve and shifting the foot of the curve to the left.
+Carbon monoxide has another harmful effect: it changes how hemoglobin binds to oxygen, preventing the normal release of oxygen to body tissues and shifting the oxygen dissociation curve to the left, making the binding tighter.
 In so doing, the hemoglobin is less likely to release its oxygen at the peripheral tissues.
 Certain abnormal hemoglobin variants also have higher than normal affinity for oxygen, and so are also poor at delivering oxygen to the periphery.